-Klein’s (1997) Recognition Primed Decision (RPD) model (Lipshitz, Klein, Orasanu & Salas, 2001) suggests an expert recognises critical environmental cues that trigger analogues (i.e. previously encountered similar experiences).
-This activation is thought to support decision making and reduce associated cognitive demand by focussing attention and integrating related information (Fiore, Ross & Jentsch, 2012; Loveday, Wiggins & Searle, 2013; Wiggins & O’Hare, 2006).
+Klein’s (1997) Recognition Primed Decision (RPD) model (Lipshitz, Klein, Orasanu & Salas, 2001) suggests an expert recognises critical environmental cues that trigger analogues (i.e., previously encountered similar experiences).
+This activation is thought to support decision making and reduce associated cognitive demand by focussing attention and integrating related information (Fiore, Ross & Jentsch, 2012; Loveday, Wiggins & Searle, 2013).
 Recognition aids identification, evaluation and implementation of action through reproduction of a previously utilised solution or through more complicated mental simulation and evaluation of potential options and associated outcomes.

-However, under the dynamic, ambiguous and critical demands of an armed confrontation, officers will need adaptive expertise in order to cognitively and behaviourally adapt to unpredicted and dynamic events (Kozlowski & DeShon, 2004; Mercier & Higgins, 2013).
+Under the dynamic, ambiguous and critical demands of an armed confrontation, officers will need ‘adaptive expertise’ in order to cognitively and behaviourally adapt to unpredicted and dynamic events (Kozlowski & DeShon, 2004; Mercier & Higgins, 2013).
 Adaptive expertise refers to understanding when and why particular procedures are appropriate or inappropriate, and recognising shifts in the situation that necessitate adaptability (Wiltshire et al., 2014).
 Adaptability can therefore be described as an initiated behavioural sequence triggered by recognition of an environmental cue that suggests a change in tactical decision making should occur (Fiore, Ross & Jentsch, 2012; Verschaffel et al., 2009).
 This recognition is dependent on conceptual understanding of cause/effect connections (insight) and the restructuring of initial mental models (Fackler et al., 2009; Klein & Jarosz, 2011).

-Rassmussen’s (1976) decision ladder also sees flexibility and adaptation as the defining characteristics of expert decision making.
+Rasmussen’s (1976) decision ladder also sees flexibility and adaptation as the defining characteristics of expert decision making.
 The decision ladder is comprised of links between information-processing activities and resulting states of knowledge.
 Whilst a rational, knowledge-based and linear behaviour sequence is typically associated with novice task performance, experts are thought to flexibly shunt from one process to the next and automatically execute pre-set skill-based responses depending on the situational assessment (Jenkins, 2009; Naikar, 2010).
-Furthermore, the Long Term Working Memory (LTWM) theory assumes that experts generate a greater number of options to a decision task, enabling immediate access to task-relevant alternatives and providing a means for cognitive flexibility and behavioural adaptation (Ward, Ericsson & Williams, 2012).

 The purpose of this study was to explore expert tactical decision making during armed confrontations.
 Despite its critical role in effective policing, very little research has been conducted into AFO expertise and decision-making (Flin et al., 2007; Kilner & Hall, 2005).
 This knowledge gap reflects difficulties gaining access to Police samples, as well as challenges in the collection and analysis of police data that is both ecologically valid and scientifically objective.
-Identifying how tactical decisions are made is vital for reducing risk within these complex and demanding situations and environments.
+Identifying how tactical decisions are made and how expertise influences this process is vital for reducing risk within these complex and demanding situations and environments through training.
+The acceleration of expertise is specifically critical due to a lack of AFOs that were qualified as Operational Force Commanders (OFCs) at the time that the current study was conducted (2013), potentially leading to non-OFC qualified AFOs being required to lead operations in their absence.

-Although some studies have attempted to establish models of police decision making during firearms incidents, these are often framed in terms of the outcome of armed confrontations, neglecting the importance of the antecedents of the (no) shoot decision in determining this outcome and rarely explore the importance of expertise (Amendola, 1995; 1996; Binder & Scharf, 1980; Terrill, 2003; 2005).
-Furthermore, current models of Police firearms decision making have typically been developed within routinely armed Police forces (e.g. USA) and therefore almost certainly lack ecological validity to non-routinely armed forces (e.g. UK) (Barton, Vrij & Bull, 2002; Knutsson & Strype, 2003).
+Although some studies have attempted to establish models of police decision making during firearms incidents, these are often framed in terms of the outcome of armed confrontations, neglecting the importance of the antecedents of the (no) shoot decision in determining this outcome and rarely explore the importance of expertise (Amendola, 1995; 1996; Binder & Scharf, 1980; Terrill, 2005).
+Furthermore, current models of Police firearms decision making have typically been developed within routinely armed Police forces (e.g., USA) and therefore almost certainly lack ecological validity to non-routinely armed forces (e.g., UK) (Barton, Vrij & Bull, 2002; Knutsson & Strype, 2003).